 5. Survivor benefits

-Annuity contracts offer several options for survivors of the contract holder, though they vary from insurer to insurer.
+Annuity contracts offer several options for what happens to an annuity after you die, though they vary by annuity and insurer.
 The contracts will typically offer an option to designate beneficiaries in the event of the account holder’s death.

 In addition, annuities may offer options that allow survivors to continue to receive payments upon the annuitant’s death.
 This might be a joint and survivor option for a spouse or a “period certain” option for a non-spousal beneficiary.